Over recent years, zero carb “carnivore diets” have rapidly grown in popularity.

 Also, chronic health problems typically develop over decades, so we can’t assume that 15-20 years of feeling great is predictive of the future.

 This does not mean that a zero carb diet can’t be healthy in the long-run.
-It could well be, but we don’t have much evidence now.
+It could well be, but it’s the responsible position to take since we don’t have much evidence now.

 Polyphenols are biologically active compounds naturally found in plants, and particularly good sources include cacao, berries, olives and red wine.